 If the police have applied for an Apprehended Violence Order on your behalf (Police Applications), you do not need a lawyer as the Police Prosecutor will present the matter in court.

-There is a Domestic Violence Duty Solicitor available in a number of Local Courts to represent Private Applicants for Apprehended Domestic Violence Orders.
+There is a Domestic Violence Practitioner available in a number of Local Courts to represent Private Applicants for Apprehended Domestic Violence Orders.
+They also give advice to Applicants in police matters.